 Ontario, and in particular Toronto, has many individuals with a foot in more than one jurisdiction.
 There are Canadians who reside abroad for work and business or because they have married a resident of a different jurisdiction yet still return to Ontario regularly and may maintain property here.
 There are foreign nationals or dual citizens who live in Ontario and maintain additional residences abroad.
 In addition, when parents end their relationship, one parent might move out of province or to another country, making the determination of parenting time more complex.
-For couples managing a separation or divorce with property or other concerns involving jurisdictions outside of Ontario or Canada, it is important that your lawyer be familiar with how to effectively manage these cases.
+For couples managing a separation or divorce with property or other concerns involving jurisdictions outside of Ontario or Canada, it is important that your lawyer be familiar with how to effectively manage multi-jurisdictional family cases.

-The lawyers at Boulby Weinberg LLP have considerable experience working with clients on inter-jurisdictional family matters.
+The lawyers at Boulby Weinberg LLP have considerable experience working with clients on multi-jurisdictional family matters.
 Our partners, Sarah Boulby and Oren Weinberg are each highly regarded internationally as renowned family law practitioners.
 They are both Fellows of the prestigious International Academy of Family Lawyers (IAFL), which provides them with a network of international legal experts around the world.
 As a result, our firm is uniquely positioned to manage matters involving multiple jurisdictions, both interprovincial and international.

 The equalization of net family property becomes decidedly more complex when some assets are held outside of Ontario.
 A couple may have more than one matrimonial home and this can apply to property owned outside of Ontario or even Canada.
 Any home will be treated as a matrimonial home if the couple regularly spent time there as of the end of their relationship, including a recreational property such as a cottage or vacation home.